minimalblue/minimalblue/README.md

 #### Hardening

-Minimal hardening is applied from [secureblue](https://github.com/secureblue/secureblue), [GrapheneOS](https://github.com/GrapheneOS/infrastructure) and [Securing Debian Manual](https://www.debian.org/doc/manuals/securing-debian-manual/index.en.html).
+Minimal hardening is applied from a fork of [secureblue](https://github.com/secureblue/secureblue), and from [GrapheneOS](https://github.com/GrapheneOS/infrastructure) and [Securing Debian Manual](https://www.debian.org/doc/manuals/securing-debian-manual/index.en.html).
 These measures are evolving to fit a specific threat model, risk assessment, and usage pain points.
 The end goal is to match a reasonable threat model and not add pointless friction.
-Any hardening should not give a false sense of security, and all care should be taken to match your threat model.
+Any hardening should not give a false sense of security, and all care should be taken to match your individual threat model.
 Security is not a fixed problem space, there is no one size fits all model.

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.